TGAC/COPO-documentation/submissions/files.rst

 .. note::

-   The maximum file size that can be uploaded from your local (computer) system is 1GB or 700 MB.
-If you have a file larger than 1GB or 700 MB, please :ref:`submit the file via the terminal <files-submission-via-terminal>`.
+   The total **maximum** file size that can be uploaded from your local (computer) system is around **700 MB**.
+If you have a file larger than 700 MB or have multiple files whose combined total size exceeds 700 MB, please :ref:`submit the file(s) via the terminal <files-submission-via-terminal>`.

 #.
 Click the |add-files-via-computer-button| button on the Files web page to add a new file by browsing your
    local file system